rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 Python has too many good data structures built-in to be a *really* good teaching language. [#]_  To learn the bones of linked lists and hash tables you really should implement them in something like C or assembler.
-You can implement them in python, of course, but most students aren't shown that. [#]_
+You can implement them in Python, of course, but most students aren't shown that because the language has perfectly good built-in lists and dictionaries. [#]_

-So python is simple.
+So Python is simple.
 But that doesn't mean it's limiting like other simple languages such as Basic.
-With python you also have a pretty good object-oriented environment.
+With Python you also have a pretty good object-oriented environment.
 You just aren't forced to use it as you are with Java.
 The language also has limited functional programming features.

-Once you can handle all that python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.
+Once you can handle all that Python itself offers there is a large library of built-in modules that allow you to do just about anything you want to do.
 And after that there is the even larger library of modules in `the CheeseShop <https://pypi.python.org/pypi>`_.

+The other reason for choosing Python is the user community.
+This is where you can get questions answered, pick up ideas and generally wallow in the experience!
+You should start in
+`/r/learnpython <https://www.reddit.com/r/learnpython>`_, of course.

 Good luck!